 - Injectables and the presence of silicone or collagen in the tissues

-Let me touch on the formula I created and what makes it unique and most importantly—effective.
+Let me share information about the retinol formula I created and what makes it unique and, most importantly, effective.
 I suggest that my clients use a retinol serum up to five nights a week (that’s 260 nights a year!).
-That’s why I wanted my product to do more than just what retinol alone typically does.
-In Advanced Resurfacing Serum, I chose to add clinically-proven, skin-firming peptides and antioxidants.
-These are what aging skin needs to help it look and act younger.
+That’s why I wanted my product line to do more than just what retinol alone typically does.

 To do this, I had to use a sophisticated lotion emulsion delivery system.
 This ensures all of these amazing ingredients play well with one another and stay active and stable from the first to the last drop.
 I used a stable liposomal form of retinol (the ingredient list for this compound is water, retinol, polysorbate 20 and lecithin).
 It’s much more complex to use this type of system.
 However, this allows for oily and water-based substances to be present in the formula without damaging the retinol.
 Liposomal delivery of retinol increases the levels of retinol retained in the stratum corneum by targeting delivery and controlling penetration through the dermis.
 The retinol is carefully stacked within the lipid tails of the lecithin, protecting it from hydrolysis.
 (Sorry, getting a little technical here!)

-In conclusion, retinol is an amazing ingredient and I highly recommend it to every one of my clients.
+Retinol is an amazing ingredient and I highly recommend it to almost every one of my clients.
 Your skin’s aging clock is ticking, so take the time to do your research to find a product that you’re confident has been properly stabilized.
 Then, commit to using it regularly for the rest of your life.
 You’ll thank me for it.